Hooray – The Oxford v Cambridge Boat Race Returns to London for 2023!

 There are two University Boat Race Stones: one on Putney Embankment, which marks the starting spot; and another stone on the bank at Mortlake, marking the finish line.

-Practical Tips + Top Spots for Watching the Boat Race 2022
+Top Spots for Watching the Boat Race 2023

-Putney Bridge is right before the start of the race; Hammersmith Bridge is located in the tense middle section, right before the bend; while Barnes Bridge overlooks the finish line.
+That leaves two options: Putney Bridge is right before the start of the race, while Barnes Bridge overlooks the finish line.

 Other brilliant pubs where you can watch the race include The Eight Bells near Fulham Palace, The Rutland Arms near Hammersmith Bridge (which has riverside seating where you can watch the action IRL) or The Bulls Head near Barnes Bridge.

 Our recommendation?
-Pick a pub near the end of the course to watch until the end of the race and then head outside for a glimpse of the celebrations.
+Pick a pub near the end of the course, have a pint or two until the rowers reach the finish line, then head outside for a glimpse of the celebrations.